Ask the Expert: Four Myths About Diabetes Management

 Myth #2: Low fat eating patterns are best for preventing heart disease for people with diabetes.

-It’s the type of fat that matters most.
+It’s the type of fat that matters most, and this applies to ALL individuals with or without diabetes.
 Decreased saturated fat intake and increased unsaturated fat intake helps to reduce total cholesterol and LDL cholesterol.
 Individuals with diabetes should focus on replacements instead of totally eliminating fats.
 Here are some examples: Fish instead of beef, oil instead of butter, avocado instead of cheese, and nuts instead of chips.

 Myth #3: Checking blood glucose levels alone is sufficient to stabilize diabetes control.